rgrannell1/lisb/README.md

 ===============================

 lisb is a language embedded within JavaScript.
 Lisb is unlike most languages that target JS in that lisb code is made from ordinary JS data-structures.
-Lisb isn't intended to be a serious contender for Transpile JS Language of The Year, but it will hopefully develop into an interesting toy language.
+Lisb isn't meant to be a contender for Transpiled JS Language of The Year, but it will hopefully develop into an interesting toy language.

-Lisb programs are built from JS literals like arrays, strings, numbers and functions, which are then evaluated by Lisb's custom evaluator [1].
-Most transpiled languages must transform non-JS source file to Javascript before running; lisb is Javascript all the way down.
-One nice side-effect of Lisb-programs being first-class citizens of Javascript is that Javascript can be used to dynamically write Lisb, adding metaprogramming without the unconstrained horrors of `eval`.
+Lisb programs are built from JS literals like arrays, strings, numbers and functions, which are then evaluated by Lisb's custom interpretor [1].
+Most transpiled languages must transform non-JS source to JS before running; lisb is JS all the way down.
+One nice side-effect of Lisb-programs being first-class citizens of JS is that JS can be used to dynamically write Lisb, adding metaprogramming without the unconstrained horrors of `eval`.

-## Features
+### Technical Features

+* All lisb functions are curried, and curried functions can be invoked without extra brackets.
+This makes partial application easy.

+* Lisb is lexically-scoped, with applicative-order evaluation.

 ```js